Jacob Gades Hus

 Photo: Axel Kuhlmann, CC BY 2.0.

-The Royal Danish Theatre is both the national Danish performing arts institution and a name used to refer to its old purpose-built venue from 1874 located on Kongens Nytorv in Copenhagen.
+The Royal Danish Theatre is the national Danish performing arts institution, founded in 1748.
+The name also refers to the former theatre building in Copenhagen.
 Royal Danish Theatre is situated 210 metres west of Jacob Gades Hus.

 Kongens Nytorv